kingsley-einstein/note-practice-api/README.md

-#The API server for a note practice app
+## The API for a note practice app